bitsgalore/bitsgalore.github.io/_posts/2022-11-20-how-to-preserve-your-personal-twitter-archive.md

 - [twitter-archive-unshorten tool](https://github.com/docnow/twitter-archive-unshorten)

+- [Exporting your Twitter content, converting to Markdown and getting the image alt-texts](https://wiert.me/2022/11/12/exporting-your-twitter-content-converting-to-markdown-and-getting-the-image-alt-texts-thanks-isotopp-hbeckpdx-for-the-info-and-kcgreenn-dreamjar-for-the-comic/) - post by Jeroen Wiert Pluimers.

 ## Revision history

 - 21 November 2022: updated info about Twitter's notification when the archive download is ready.

 - 21 November 2022: added references to Ryan Baumann's bookmarks export script.

+- 21 November 2022: added references to earlier blog post by Jeroen Wiert Pluimers.

 [^1]: The large "Export fedifinder_accounts.csv" link will give you a file that only includes Fediverse accounts.
 This can be useful for automating your follows on Mastodon, but if you want detailed information on *all* Twitter accounts you (also) need to use the small link!